ParallelTask/dinoloop/wiki/flow_of_dinowares.md

 # Flow of Dinowares
 This guide helps you to understand the flow of dinowares.

-When dino receives a request and if it is a valid route to handle, this is what happens:
+When dinoloop receives a request and if it is a valid route to handle, this is what happens:

 ## Order of Dinowares
 * Array of RequestStartMiddlewares (Irrespective of controller).